TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 = 10 GB
 ```

-Memory Needed is the same as it’s already maxed.
+Memory Needed is the same as it's already maxed.

 ### Situation 2: High Memory Utilization